Automated Push Notifications

 Merchants were frustrated on the limited capabilities inside the push notifications center

 Merchants saw a clear value in sending push notifications as it increased overall consumer engagement.
-However, research informed us that there were a few underlying problems that often led to their dissatisfaction with the product:
+However, research informed us that there were a few underlying problems that often led to their dissatisfaction with the product such as:

 1. The process to send push notifications was laborious and manual for merchants